Hamed99Khosravi/Binary-Genetic-algorithm-for-feature-selection-with-python/README.md

 Here you can use the code for binary genetic algorithm in python .
 The explanation is provided ,too .
 Furthermore, you are offered to realize whether the feature selection has helped you .
-In this regard,you can compare the performance of the model after feature selection with before doing it.
+In this regard,you can compare the performance of the model after feature selection with its performance with all features.